freeCodeCamp/guide/src/pages/c/arrays-and-strings/index.md

 ```
 Notice that in this example, we didn't bother specifying a number in the square brackets.
 This is because the curly brackets have values in them that will be assigned to each position in the array.
 You could put a number in the brackets anyway, as long as you made sure to create enough memory locations to store the values you've passing in.

+When initializing an array, you can provide fewer values than array elements.
+For example, the
+following statement initializes only the first two elements of my_array:

+float my_array[5] = {5.0, 2.5};

+If you partially initialize an array, the compiler sets the remaining elements to zero.

 Now that the array has been declared with 5 values, it has 5 memory locations.
 Consider this table for a visual example of that:

 | Position | 0 | 1 | 2 | 3 | 4 |